Eto322/Architecture-patterns/2-Client-server/README.md

 These instructions will help you set up and run the project on your local machine.

+### Prerequisites
+- .NET SDK installed.
+You can download it from the official .NET website (https://dotnet.microsoft.com/download).

 ### Installation

 1. Clone the repository: